What is a Cumulative Flow Diagram In Safe

 Article Thumbnail

-A Cumulative Flow Diagram shortly called CFD is a data tool that is used in Kanban methodology and will help you know the progress of the project and keep an eye on all tasks as they get through different stages.
-In short, you can visualize the progress of the project with ease with CFD.
+A cumulative flow diagram, shortly called CFD, is a data tool that is used in Kanban methodology.
+It will help you know the progress of the project and keep an eye on all tasks as they get through different stages.
+In short, you can easily visualize the project's progress with CFD.

 CFD – The Knowledge Base:

-With CFD, you can get to know how tasks mount up over time.
-Above all, it will show this information with distribution along the stages of the process.
+With CFD, you can learn how tasks mount up over time.
+Above all, it will show this information and be distributed throughout the stages of the process.
 CFD is actually a graph, which is built using different colored bands.
 Each of these bands denotes a task that is gathered in different columns.
 One column is represented by one color.
-In other words, from each band, you can get to know how many tasks are waiting at each stage of the process.
+In other words, from each band, you can learn how many tasks are waiting at each stage of the process.
 You can get to know this information at any given point in time.
 Here, the time is denoted in horizontal value.
 You can get to know this from the graph below:

-In short, with CFD, you can get to know the present progress against backlogs.
-Also, you can know about the work done, work presently in progress, and also the throughput over the cycle time.
+In short, with CFD, you can learn about the progress made against backlogs.
+Also, you can know about the work done, work in progress, and the throughput over the cycle time.
 When you look at a CFD, you should look at three important parameters.
 They are the throughput, the cycle time, and the Work in Progress.
 When you are provided with this knowledge at a simple view of the graph, you can plan things accordingly.
 Your goal will be to deliver the project on time with quality as the top priority.
 In this path, when you know the progress from the CFD, you can make the appropriate changes required to achieve the outcome expected on time.

 Reading A CFD – Explained: